atedeg/mdm/docs/_docs/domain-analysis/event-storming.md

 - **Restocking**: orders the milk and keeps track of the available quantity of milk
 - **Client Orders**: handles and fulfills the orders made by clients
 - **Production**: tracks the cheeses' production process
+- **Pricing**: calculates the price for every order considering the specific client

 We then proceeded to have a more in-depth analysis of each subdomain to determine their business differentiation and to do a first estimate of the model's complexity.